-Trade receivables 117 347
+Trade receivables 2,619 117

-Sundry receivables 1,147 846
+Sundry receivables 1,288 1,147

-Prepayments 625 522
+Prepayments 514 625

-Accrued dividends 5,760 4,478
+Accrued dividends 6,606 5,760

-Total trade and other receivables 7,649 6,193
+Total trade and other receivables 11,027 7,649

-The majority of trade receivables are paid by direct debit.
-These receivables are assessed for recoverability and a provision for impairment is recognised when there is objective evidence that an individual trade receivable is impaired.
-No impairment was required at 30 June 2020 (2019: Nil).
+The majority of trade receivables are in relation to Government subsidies which as at February 2021 are being paid in arrears following from the introduction of the Government Improved Payment Arrangement.
+These receivables are assessed for recoverability and an allowance for expected credit losses is recognised when there is objective evidence that an individual trade receivable is impaired.
+No impairment was required at 30 June 2021 (2020: Nil).